wboka/Blog/src/blog-posts/blog-posts-manually-testing-new-features.md

 tags:
   - testing web-development widgets
 date: 2019-07-23T17:00:52.704Z
-title: Manually Testing New Features
+title: Manually Testing New Widgets
 ---
-# Manually Testing New Widgets

 A brief primer in user testing.
 In this article, a _Widget_ refers to anything you want it to.
 A _Widget_ could be a product, feature, service, or whatever else needs testing.

 ## Questions to ask